 Problem Cause Solution Unit does not operate or Power Failure Indicator is on.
-Power supply Check that the cord is securely plugged-in.
+Power supply Check that the cord is securely plugged in.
 Plug another appliance into the outlet to see if it is live.
+Test the voltage and verify that it is correct for your unit (refer to Table 1 on page 1).
 If the outlet is dead, check the circuit breaker or fuses.
 Cold control Make sure that the cold control is set correctly.
-Refer to Section 7.1 on page 6.
+Refer to Section 8 on page 6.
 Temperature Condenser Make sure the condenser is clean.
-Refer to Section 10.4 on page 9. fluctuates.
-High pressure Check the system high-pressure cut-out button.
-This is an encapsulated control with a rubber boot over the reset button.
-To reset the control, push it down; use a blunt instrument to avoid tearing the boot.
-Door is open.
-Make sure the door is completely closed.
-Warm product recently loaded in unit.
-Allow ample time to recover from loading warm product.
+Refer to Section 11.2 on page 9. fluctuates.
+Other causes If the cold control is set correctly, the condenser is clean, but temperature continues to fluctuate, call an authorized service representative.
+Door is open Make sure the door is completely closed.
+Door seal Check the door seal, following instructions in Section 4.5 on page 3.
+Warm product recently loaded in unit Allow ample time to recover from loading warm product.
 Power supply Check for proper voltage to the unit.
 If there is no voltage to the unit, call an electrician.
 Unit warms up.
-If the compressor is not running, check if the unit has a power failure alarm.
-If the power failure alarm light is on, have an electrician check for proper voltage to the unit.
-Compressor If the compressor is running, open the door and look through the slotted air intake in the bottom of the evaporator cover to see if icing is present on the evaporator.
+If the compressor is not running and the power failure alarm light is on, have an electrician check for proper voltage to the unit. · Compressor If the compressor is not running and the power failure alarm light is off, call the technical support hot line.
+3. If the compressor is running, open the door and look through the slotted air intake in the bottom of the evaporator cover to see if icing is present on the evaporator.
 If icing is present and there is no air flow behind evaporator, call technical service for assistance.
 The evaporator fans may be inoperative.
 If the compressor is running and there is airflow behind the evaporator, contact an authorized service provider or call the technical support hot line for assistance.